kcmills/mutiny/README.md

 Thank-you to the authors of other projects and resources that have inspired mutiny, including:

 * Markus Schirp's [mutant](https://github.com/mbj/mutant), which paved the way for modern mutation testing in Ruby.
 In particular, mutiny's RSpec integration is based on the Markus's stellar work on mutant.

+* F. I. Vokolos and P. G. Frankl's work in developing the original Textual Differencing technique for use in regression testing, particularly their paper "Pythia: a regression test selection tool based on textual differencing"
+ (in ENCRESS ’97 IFIP TC5 WG5.4 3rd international conference on on Reliability, quality and safety of software-intensive systems, 1997, pp. 3–21).
+An adapted version of this technique is now used as part of mutiny's analyser component to speed up the process of mutation testing.